mat-analysis/mat-data/matdata/README.md

 \[[Publication](#)\] \[[citation.bib](citation.bib)\] \[[GitHub](https://github.com/ttportela/mat-data)\] \[[PyPi](https://pypi.org/project/mat-data/)\]

-The present application offers a tool, to support the user in the task of data preprocessing of multiple aspect trajectories, or to generating synthetic datasets.
+The present package offers a tool, to support the user in the task of data preprocessing of multiple aspect trajectories, or to generating synthetic datasets.
 It integrates into a unique framework for multiple aspects trajectories and in general for multidimensional sequence data mining methods.

 Created on Dec, 2023
 Copyright (C) 2023, License GPL Version 3 or superior (see LICENSE file)